Vyral/mike-wall-recruiting/_posts/2018-10-19-recruitment-and-retention-at-absolute-ease-with-exp.md

 There's no coaching.
 They don’t have to sign a coaching agreement.
 Not indefinite.
 I don't have enough time for everybody.
 However, the people I bring onboard, I love helping them grow their business because we are aligned to the opportunity.

 Mike: Yeah, that's just amazing, the mindset that you have because you know we work the same way.
-I mean we just sat down with somebody this morning as well and talked about the opportunity in our team and then also at EXP and then kind of compare and contrast.
+I mean we just sat down with somebody this morning as well and talked about the opportunity in [our team](http://loveohioliving.com){: target="_blank"} and then also at EXP and then kind of compare and contrast.

 Like I said, now we have a system now that we're building to start people out on our team and graduate them to be an independent EXP agent if they want to do that.
 And what's great is we're training them to do real estate the right way just like you are and then you know there's an opportunity for revenue sharing not only for us but for them because we're teaching them.
 Then to go out and teach others how to recruit and train.